 Programs that provide treatment for these co-occurring disorders have tailored therapies that allow residents to address their addiction and mental illness at the same time.

 Through medication, psychotherapy, group therapy, family counseling and other holistic treatment options, the person struggling with addiction can begin a new life, free from the control of a substance.

 Addiction to any drug can be incredibly isolating.
 Jessica A.’s Heroes in Recovery story describes the feeling well:

 “I just want to say that there were so many times in my addiction that I felt alone, that I felt like no one would understand what I was going through.
 But I was not alone, and I was not crazy.
 Reach out for help, even if it’s just asking for someone to talk to.
 Remember that no matter how long you’ve traveled in the wrong direction, it’s never too late to turn around.”

 People who struggle with addictions may feel personally responsible for the pain felt by family members and friends.
 The guilt and sorrow might cause them to withdraw from social contact as well as reduce their motivation to get well.
 Expressing love, support and acceptance can help your loved one see the value in appropriate treatment.
 Your support can provide the person struggling the hope they need to truly recover.

 Finding Help for Xanax Addiction

-If you’d like to find out more about how you can help someone you love who is addicted to Xanax, call our toll-free number now.
+If you’d like to find out more about how you can help someone you love who is addicted to Xanax, call us at 706-914-2327.
 Our admissions coordinators are available 24 hours a day to answer your questions about appropriate treatment options.

 1 “Alprazolam (Oral Route) Description and Brand Names.”
 Mayo Clinic, Mayo Foundation for Medical Education and Research, 1 Mar.
 2017.
 Accessed 26 Sept.
 2017.